dade92/spring-example2/README.md

 Run using `./run.sh` command inside the `deploy` directory.
 This will download from dockerhub the images and run everything using docker compose.\
 You can stop shut everything down running the script `./stop.sh`.

+### AWS

+This application was deployed in my personal AWS cluster.
+In order to do that, run an EC2 instance, install Docker and run the docker image pushed on the ECR.

 ### Raspberry PI